2025 Campeonato Brasileiro Série C: Second stage

-In the second stage, each group will be played on a home-and-away round-robin basis.
-The teams will be ranked according to points (3 points for a win, 1 point for a draw, and 0 points for a loss).
-If tied on points, the following criteria will be used to determine the ranking: 1.
+In the second stage, each group was played on a home-and-away round-robin basis.
+The teams were ranked according to points (3 points for a win, 1 point for a draw, and 0 points for a loss).
+If tied on points, the following criteria would be used to determine the ranking: 1.
 Wins; 2.
 Goal difference; 3.
 Goals scored; 4.
 Head-to-head (if the tie was only between two teams); 5.
 Fewest red cards; 6.
 Fewest yellow cards; 7.
 Draw in the headquarters of the Brazilian Football Confederation (Regulations Article 20).

-The top two teams of each group will be promoted to the Série B. Group winners will advance to the finals.
+The top two teams of each group were promoted to the Série B. Group winners advanced to the finals.